MarkHinojosa/heroku-test/README.md

 This living project is an example on how to get a React client, and a Node.js server to run..
 This requires the running of both the client server and the api server "concurrently".
 Use the "dev" options to create a devoloper environment and the "production" option when ready to build the API code for production.
 The tools used in this project are React.js, Express.js, Babel-Register, Babel-CLI, Nodemon, Yarn and the Concurrently NPM package.

-What is React ?
+What is React?
 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.

-What is Express.js ?
+What is Express.js?
 Express is a light-weight web application framework to help organize your web application into an MVC architecture on the server side.

 What is Babel ?